A kite trip to Ukraine / Украина

 By 5 pm I was back home, the rest of the day I spent walking around with the girl who spoke English and a friend of hers.
 Then, visit the internet and finally had dinner at the station Café chatting with the staff that received me the first day and with whom I had not met again.

 The truth is that so much kitesurfing is beginning to take its toll on me, I have two open wounds, one on each foot, a souvenir from my first sailings in Sopino, also a nail on my right foot that is turning black due to some hit I had taken and I don’t know how or when, with what I can’t stand the shoes on my feet, so I go everywhere with my flip flaps.

-I spent the morning doing a couple of purchases, getting lost in the city streets and the public market, buying a couple of maps, one of the Crimean peninsula and the Black Sea in case I decide to come back again in October.
+I spent the morning doing a couple of purchases, getting lost in the city streets and the public market, bought a couple of maps, one of the Crimean peninsula and the Black Sea in case I decide to come back again in October.